rgammans/timeline/README.rst

 Uses the babel compiler (npm install -g babel )
 Builds are managed with make.
-Dependies are managed with Bower..
+Dependencies are managed with Bower..

 Getting Started